L0stControl/carnivorall/README.md

         -h, --help                       Display options

-Scan internal network looking for files with credentials and sensitive information.
+Scan internal network looking for files with credentials and sensitive information on SMB shares.

 Requirements: